 The Henry Wellcome Building for Biomolecular NMR Spectroscopy was launched in 2004 as a national facility for biomedical research by the Wellcome Trust and Higher Education Funding Council for England.

-Michael Overduin was recruited by Ian Trayer, Alan Rickinson and William Doe, and successfully applied for funding to acquire the 900 and 800 MHz NMR spectrometers and construct the building.
+Michael Overduin was recruited, and successfully applied for funding to acquire the 900 and 800 MHz NMR spectrometers and to construct the building.

 The NMR building's modular design by Berman Guedes Stretton was commended by Austin Williams in the Architect's Journal (19/9/2002).

-The construction was begun by AWG Construction in July with nonferromagnetic materials, antivibration pads and all critical services duplicated.
+The construction was begun by AWG Construction in July 2003 with nonferromagnetic materials, anti-vibration pads and all critical services duplicated.
 The building was finished 13 months later, and was featured by Geraldine Faulkner in the Contract Journal (25/9/2004).

 The BBSRC Research Equipment Initiative awards the “Establishment of a European High Throughput NMR Centre for Metabolomics and Ligand Discovery” to purchase a high throughput screening station and upgraded 600 MHz NMR console at HWB•NMR.

-HWB•NMR was one of five large scale NMR facilities funded by the European Commission to provide open access to users from across Europe.
+HWB•NMR was one of five large scale NMR facilities funded by the European Commission from 2006 - 2010 to provide open access to users from across Europe (EU-NMR)

 Funding from the BBSRC is used to purchase the world's first Actively Cooled Actively Shielded 600 MHz NMR magnet from Oxford Instruments and a 600 MHz cryogenic probe from Varian Inc.